Free — no credit card required

 Right to Cure

-Board cannot fine you if you fix the violation before the hearing
+Most states bar a fine if the violation is fixed before the hearing

 Voidability